DonTseTse-Docker-templates/CentOS7_dhcpd/README.md

 The `-cf` flag tells the server to expect its configuration file to be located at `/etc/dhcp/dhcpd.conf`.
 The file could be added at build time using a

 `ADD <dhcpd_conf_filepath_on_host> /etc/dhcp/dhcpd.conf`

 instruction in the Dockerfile, where `dhcpd_conf_filepath_on_host` is the absolute filepath of the configuration file on the Docker host.
-It implies however that the image has to be rebuild every time the configuration changes.
-This image hence rather expects that the configuration file is mounted from the host at runtime using the Docker run flag
+However, that implies that the image has to be rebuild every time the configuration changes.
+To avoid this, this image rather expects that the configuration file is mounted from the host at runtime using the Docker run flag

 `-v <dhcpd_conf_filepath_on_host>:/etc/dhcp/dhcpd.conf:ro`

 The  `...:ro` flag tells Docker to mount it as read-only.